-Send the kids outside and I’ll tell you all about it.
+Send the kids outside, and I’ll tell you all about it.

 Probably because he has nothing better to do, psychologist Steven Pinker created a TED talk about swearing.
 He tells us there are five kinds of cussing:

 Swearing taps into a deep and old part of the brain.
 Neurologists tell us that aphasic patients (those have lost the ability to utter articulate language) somehow retain their ability to cuss and swear.
-According to Pinker, that’s because swear words are retained in the right hemisphere, which modulates negative affect far more than the left side of the brain.
+According to Pinker, that’s because swear words are kept in the right hemisphere, which modulates negative affect far more than the left side of the brain.